 24 November 2014 update: Results for this year’s funding round have now been confirmed.
 Applicants are advised to contact their institutional Research contacts for further information.

-The NZ/FRG Scientific and Technological Co-operation (STC) Agreement Programme is a sub-programme of the International Relationships Fund (IRF).
-The sub-programme supports the STC Agreement signed in 1977 between the Governments of New Zealand and the Federal Republic of Germany (FRG) to foster closer co-operation in specific areas of science and technology between the two countries.
+The New Zealand-Germany Scientific and Technological Co-operation (STC) Agreement Programme is a sub programme of Ministry of Business Innovation and Employment’s Science and Innovation International Relationships Fund.
+It supports the STC Agreement signed in 1977 between the Governments of New Zealand and the Federal Republic of Germany (FRG) to foster closer co-operation in specific areas of science and technology between the two countries.

 In conjunction with the German Federal Ministry of Food, Agriculture and Consumer Protection (BMEL) and German Federal Ministry of Education and Research, the International Bureau of BMBF (IB-BMBF), two types of applications under this programme will be considered:

 - Single activity applications which support activities that facilitate new international linkages or new activities.